weaveworks/weave/building.md

 ## Building using Vagrant

-If you aren't running Linux, or otherwise don't want to run the docker host outside a VM, you can use [Vagrant](https://www.vagrantup.com/downloads.html) to run a development environment.
+If you aren't running Linux, or otherwise don't want to run the docker daemon outside a VM, you can use [Vagrant](https://www.vagrantup.com/downloads.html) to run a development environment.